mikailakar/LoadBalancer/README.md

 # Load Balancer

-## Overview

 The Load Balancer is a microservice application built with Spring Boot.
 It provides an endpoint to check the status of the service and is deployed in a Kubernetes cluster.
 This service interacts with other microservices and is designed to be simple and efficient.

 ## Features

 - **Status Endpoint**: Returns a message including the hostname of the pod serving the request.
-- **Kubernetes Deployment**: Deployed as a LoadBalancer service in a Kubernetes cluster.
+- **Kubernetes Deployment**: Deployed as a Load Balancer service in a Kubernetes cluster.

 ## Getting Started